M66B/FairEmail/docs/FAQ-gl-rES.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

 If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
-Para iso, precisará coñecer os enderezos e os números de porto dos servidores IMAP e SMTP, se hai que usar SSL/TLS ou STARTTLS, ou seu nome de usuario (a maioría das veces é o seu enderezo de correo, pero non sempre) e o seu contrasinal.
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

-Soe chegar facer unha procura de *IMAP* e o nome do provedor para atopar a documentación axeitada.
+Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.

-Nalgúns casos será preciso habilitar o acceso externo á súa conta e/ou usar un contrasinal especial (da aplicación), por exemplo cando a autenticación de dos factores está activa.
+In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

-Para autorizar:
+For authorizing:

 * Gmail / G suite, vexa a [pregunta 6](#user-content-faq6)
 * Outlook / Live / Hotmail, vexa a [pregunta 14](#user-content-faq14)